Insight206 logo Insight206 logo

 What I noticed (and leaned into early)

-Discussion alone wasn’t surfacing the real concerns.
+Discussion alone wasn’t surfacing the real issues.

 The pattern